xquintana/DumpReport/README.md

 The last section shows all threads grouped by call stack.
 They appear collapsed by default.
 Click on the '+' button to display a particular call stack, or use the buttons 'Expand All' and 'Collapse All'.

-Optionally, frames with source files under a specific root folder can show emphasized.
+Optionally, frames with source files under a specific root folder can be shown emphasized (in bold, by default).
 This can be useful to easily distinguish the frames that belong to our own application.